frees-io/freestyle/docs/src/main/tut/docs/interpreters.md

 # Interpreters

+Freestyle empowers program whose runtime can be easily overriden via implicit evidences.

-As part of its design Freestyle is compatible with Free and traditional patterns around it.
+As part of its design Freestyle is compatible with `Free` and traditional patterns around it.
 Apps build with Freestyle give developers the freedom to choose Automatic or manual algebras, modules and interpreters and intremix them as you see fit in applications based on the desired encoding.

 ## Implementation